Telefonorosso/l3-netkeys/README.md

 You may enter "C:l3-netkeys" under Interface -> interfaces definition -> interface events -> online (shell) (hide gui)

 ## Limitations

+Programs that bypass input.device, read the hardware directly, use custom low-level input handlers or expect joystick/mouse signals directly from the physical ports will not see NetKeys L3 input!

 Mouse wheel support is emulated through cursor-key presses because classic Amiga mouse input has no standard wheel event.